design tip: Don’t use black

 One of the most important color tricks I’ve ever learned was to avoid using the color black in my work.
 The problem is, we see dark things and assume they are black things.
 When, in reality, it’s very hard to find something that is pure black.
 Roads aren’t black.
 Your office chair isn’t black.
 The sidebar in Sparrow isn’t black.
 Words on web pages aren’t black.

 Shadows aren’t black.

-But I must have been thinking the same thing, because one of those days in art class Mrs. Zamula came in with a blue light bulb to prove it.
-She screwed the bulb into a clamp-light, plugged the light in and clamped it to a stool.
-Then she got a pure-white ball from her cabinet full of pure-white things (that she kept for figure drawing exercises) and placed it on a pure-white pedestal, under the light.
+Take a blue light the bulb and shine it on a pure-white ball from her cabinet full of pure-white things (that she kept for figure drawing exercises) and placed it on a pure-white pedestal, under the light.
 And sure enough, when she turned on the blue light, the shadow cast by the ball was an orange tint, not black.

 The darkest part of that image?
 It’s not

 #130f30.
 (That’s 19% brightness and 69% saturation!)

 When you put pure black next to a set of meticulously picked colors, the black overpowers everything else.
 It stands out because it’s not natural.
 All of the “black” everyday objects around you have some amount of light bouncing off of them, which means they aren’t black, they’re dark gray.
 And that light probably has a tint to it, so they’re not even dark gray, they’re colored-dark gray.